ethereum/ethereum-org-website/docs/applying-storybook.md

 Each component will only need one file containing all the stories.

-The stories file will reside with each component as simply `stories.tsx`.
+The stories file will reside with each component.
 So the base folder structure in `src` will look like this:

 ```
 src/
 └── components/
     └── ComponentA/
         ├── index.tsx
-        ├── stories.tsx
+        ├── CommponentA.stories.tsx
         └── // Any other files as applicable (utils, child components, useHook, etc.)
 ```